kevintruong/til/Networking,-Part-5:-Shutting-down-ports,-reusing-ports-and-other-tricks.md

 ## What is the difference shutdown and close?

 Use the `shutdown` call when you no longer need to read any more data from the socket, write more data, or have finished doing both.
 When you shutdown a socket for further writing (or reading) that information is also sent to the other end of the connection.
-For example if you shutdown the socket for further writing at the server end, then a moment later,a blocked `read` call could return 0 to indicate that no more bytes are expected.
+For example if you shutdown the socket for further writing at the server end, then a moment later, a blocked `read` call could return 0 to indicate that no more bytes are expected.

 Use `close` when your process no longer needs the socket file descriptor.